snahil28/CSStudyInstruments/survey.md

 II.
 Software Engineering Proficiencies

+1. On a scale of 1 to 5, how experienced are you with using automated testing setups to assist in software development?

-1. Do you have any experience in writing individual automated tests (unit tests, integration tests, etc.) for a software project?
-If so, discuss.
+2. On a scale of 1 to 5, how experienced are you with constructing tests (unit tests, integration tests, etc.) for a software project?

-2. Do you have any experience in designing and implementing automated test suites (i.e. unit test suites, integration test suites).
+3. On a scale of 1 to 5, how experienced are you in designing and implementing large automated test suites (i.e. unit test suites, integration test suites).

-3. Do you have any experience testing software projects using automated testing tools (fuzzers, static analyzers, etc.)?
-If so, which tools have you used and how much experience do you have with them?
+4. On a scale of 1 to 5, how experienced are you in testing software projects using automated testing tools (fuzzers, static analyzers, etc.)?

-4. Have you used version control software?
-If so, which ones?
+5. Which automated testing tools and frameworks have you used?

+6. On a scale of 1 to 5, how experienced are you with version control software?

+7. What version control software have you used?

-5. What is your level of familiarity with CI/CD (continuious integration/continuous deployment) procedures and tools?
+8. On a scale of 1 to 5, how experienced are you with CI/CD (continuious integration/continuous deployment) procedures and tools?

+9. What CI/CD tools have you used?

 III.
 Operating Systems Concepts

-1. Do you have any experience with debuggers or debugging tools?
-If so, which ones and how much?
+1. On a scale of 1 to 5, how experienced are you with debuggers or debugging tools?

-2. What is your familiarity with Linux applications and how they interact with the operating system?
+2. What debuggers or debugging tools have you used?

+3. On a scale of 1 to 5, how experienced are you with Linux and Linux applications?

-3. What is your familiarity with the Linux C runtime?
+4. On a scale of 1 to 5, how experienced are you with the low level details of the Linux C runtime?

-4. How strong is your understanding of system calls as they are implemented under Linux?
+5. On a scale of 1 to 5, how strong is your understanding of system calls as they are implemented under Linux?

-5. How much experience do you have with networking and socket programming under linux?
+6. On a scale of 1 to 5, how much experience do you have with networking and socket programming under Linux?

-6. Have you used any virtualization or container technologies?
-If so, which ones?
-How much experience do you have with them?
+7. On a scale of 1 to 5, how experienced are you with virtualization and container technologies?

+8. Which virtualization and container technologies have you used?

 IV.
 Developer Demographics

 1. What academic program are you attending?

 2. What previous education